dcascaval/lineage-based-cad-referencing/README.md

+### Demo

+A live hosted version of this code can be [found here](https://dcascaval.github.io/lineage/).
+Everything runs client-side.

 ### Setup

-This project uses Scala 3.2.1.
+This project uses Scala 3.2.1 and Scala JS.
 We recommend installing with [Coursier](https://get-coursier.io/), which will also install SBT.
 You will also need NPM globally installed.
 To run the project, from the console:

 ```
 sbt